 Each rail of studs carries an identification code generated by the Ancon design program.

 To ensure the products and documentation can be cross-checked, these 16 digit reference codes are used throughout the process from design to installation.
-They appear on the calculation summary sheet, the DXF layout file and on each physical rail when delivered to site.
+They appear on the calculation summary sheet, the DXF layout file, the parts list and on each physical rail when delivered to site.

 Rails also include other references such as column number or floor level if provided at the time of ordering.